 You can hike up to it but do know that the hike is over a mile…all uphill.
 Or you might decide to take the very scenic drive.

-There is a charge to go up in the tower but once at the top you will find panoramic views of the park, the city of Hot Springs, Arkansas and the gorgeous mountain countryside.
+There is a charge to go up in the tower.
+Once at the top you can step out onto the observation deck and enjoy panoramic views of the national park, the city of Hot Springs, and the gorgeous Ouachita mountain countryside.

 Do a Little Hiking